Comparing Powers of Edge Ideals: Background results

 \section{Background results}

 Edge ideals are an important class of examples of squarefree monomial ideals, i.e., an ideal generated by elements of the form $x_1^{a_1} x_2^{a_2} \cdots x_n^{a_n}$, where $a_i \in \set{0,1}$ for all $i$.
-When $I$ is squarefree monomial, it is well-known that the minimal primary decomposition is of the form
+When $I$ is squarefree monomial, it is well-known that the minimal primary decomposition is

 When $I = I(G)$ is an edge ideal, the variables in the $P_j$'s are precisely the vertices in the minimal vertex covers of $G$.
 Recall that, given a graph $G = (V,E)$, a \emph{vertex cover} of $G$ is a subset $V'\subseteq V$ such that for all $e\in E$, $e\cap V' \ne \emptyset$.
 A \emph{minimal vertex cover} is a vertex cover minimal with respect to inclusion.
-The minimal vertex covers will be especially useful to us, as they describe the variables needed to decompose an edge ideal into its minimal primes (see, e.g., \cite[Corollary 3.35]{VanTuyl2013}).